skip to main content

 The 247-page decision followed 11 weeks of highly expedited pre-trial discovery and five days of trial in July, which included 1,892 exhibits, 54 deposition transcripts, and numerous fact and expert witnesses at trial.

-The Paul, Weiss team included litigation partners Lewis Clayton, Susanna Buergel, Andrew Gordon, Moses Silverman and Stephen Lamb and counsel Daniel Mason, Jonathan Hurwitz and Daniel Levi.
+The Paul, Weiss team included, among others, litigation partners Lewis Clayton, Susanna Buergel, Andrew Gordon and Moses Silverman and counsel Daniel Mason, Jonathan Hurwitz and Daniel Levi.

 © 2024 Paul, Weiss, Rifkind, Wharton & Garrison LLP